$L_p$ estimates in the Androulidakis-Mohsen-Yuncken calculus: Main results

 An important special case occurs when the filtration $\Fc$ arises as the sections of a filtration of $TX$ by vector bundles.
 This was the case considered in \cite{vanErpYuncken2019}.
 The boundedness of order zero operators on $L_p$ spaces in this case follows from Theorem \ref{main_theorem}, but in this case similar statements have long been known, see \cite[Page 103]{Goodman-lnm-1976}.

 The proof of Theorem \ref{main_theorem} is mostly independent of the results in \cite{AMY2022arxiv}.
-The only result used from there is that the calculus is closed under multiplication and the adjoint, however these are not the most difficult parts of \cite{AMY2022arxiv} and can be verified directly.
+The only results used from there are that the calculus is closed under composition and the adjoint.
 The $L_2$-boundedness of order zero operators was proved in \cite{AMY2022arxiv}, but here we obtain the same result by other methods.

 Associated to the calculus $\Psi_{\Fc}(X)$ is a scale of Hilbert-Sobolev spaces adapted to the filtration $\Fc$ \cite[Section 3.5]{AMY2022arxiv}.
-Having the boundedness on $L_p$-spaces, it is reasonable to expect that some of the results of \cite{AMY2022arxiv} can be extended to $L_p$-Sobolev spaces.
-We leave this to future work.
+Having the boundedness of operators of order zero $L_p$-spaces, we can develop a similar theory for $L_p$-Sobolev spaces.
+We supply some aspects of this theory in Section \ref{sobolev_section}, including a Sobolev embedding theorem and in Section \ref{elliptic_regularity_section} deduce some results concerning maximal subellipticity in $L_p$ for H\"ormander operators.